RonWaller/webdev_starter_project_master/README.md

     *VSCODE USERS*
     You can use the built in terminal to run and monitor the changes when they are made.
 Also you can use Live Server to run your project in the browsers to see what your project looks like as you build it.
 If you make changes to you HTMl files, SCSS files or JS files the browser will automatically reload.

+    This can be used with Atom or Sublime Text , but you will need to use their Live Server setup.